WhaddaMakers/RPi-smart-mirror-tutorial/README.md

   **PAY ATTENTION:** the dimensions of the glass are based on the LED monitor we use!

 * **Aluminium Back plate**
-  The backplate is custom made and has multiple purposes as metioned before, below a detailed list:
+  The backplate is custom made, the technical drawing and production files can be downloaded above.
+  It has multiple purposes as metioned before, below a detailed list:
   - Concealment for the wires and electronics like the Raspberry Pi, infrared sensors, motion sensor, power supply, connector board
   - Easy wall mounting in landscape or portrait orientation
   - Brackets with threaded holes, so you can customize the sides of your mirror in any material like wood, metal, plastic…..
 Max. thickness material: 10mm